badd-labs/badd-labs/labs/B6/README.md

     proof: [[a[0],a[1]], [[b[0][0],b[0][1]],[b[1][0],b[1][1]]], [c[0],c[1]]]
     ```

 Exercise 2.
-Prove Your Age to Others
+Prove Your Age
 ---

 In this exercise, we simulate a scenario where you are a prover who tries to prove that your age is bigger than a given number(21, in this case).
 You will submit your proof to a smart contract deployed by a verifier, while your age is not included in the proof.